 Color is an important component of how a brand is perceived.
 The university color system offers options that allow for creative expression.
 The palette stems from an exploration of colors that appear in the buildings and grounds on our many campuses, as well as from existing color palettes belonging to our divisions.

 Our university color palette is broad to allow for the appropriate expression of our brand.
 This does not mean all colors should be used at once.
 In fact, such usage is not recommended.
 Use good design sense and consider the tone of the message in whatever communication you are creating.

 Johns Hopkins University has a long history with the color blue.
-Although there is no requirement that it be the dominant color in your palette, one of these blues should be used in significant and meaningful ways throughout your design to act as the identifying colors of the university.
+One of our primary blue colors should always be used prominently in your designs to act as the identifying color of the university.

-You may choose either color as the signature color in your design.
+You may choose either blue as the signature color in your design.
 Heritage blue lends itself to more formal or serious applications, while Spirit blue works well in more informal or casual applications.

 The secondary color palette is designed to provide creative flexibility.
 These colors are complementary to the primary blues and were chosen to add warmth and energy to your design.

 It is not required to use a color from the secondary palette.

 The accent palette presents a range of colors that provide additional lightness and flavor to your design.
 These colors should be used to highlight important features, or for visual style elements, such as illustrations and typographic accents.
 They should be used sparingly relative to the primary and secondary colors.
 It is not required to use a color from the accent palette.